GabrieleSgroi/hierarchical-VQ-VAE/README.md

 # Hierarchical VQ-VAE
 ## Introduction
 Custom implementation of a 3-level hierarchical Vector Qantized Variational Autoencoder (VQ-VAE) based on the concepts introduced in [ Generating Diverse High-Fidelity Images with VQ-VAE-2](https://arxiv.org/pdf/1906.00446.pdf).
 The model and the PixelCNN priors are customized such that they can be trained, retaining reasonable performance for large 512x512 images, on free TPU and GPU machines offered on Kaggle and Colab.
 The model has been trained on the image data of the Kaggle competition [Humpback Whale Identification](https://www.kaggle.com/c/humpback-whale-identification) as this dataset offered a reasonable number of high resolution images.
+## How to use
+For an overview of the functionality of the model, take a look at the example [colab notebook](https://colab.research.google.com/drive/1zLrX5q5zKA6dCbOWpepagYSYLzDNbc9v?usp=sharing). <br>
+Weights of the VQ-VAE are stored in the github folder HVQVAE/hvqvae_weights.
+Weights for the priors, due to their larger dimensions, are stored in the public [Drive folder](https://drive.google.com/drive/folders/1V4ce7y4usuHOnH6sJKV1-ezeFVm8X1hx?usp=sharing).

 ## VQ-VAE architecture
 The building block of the architecture are defined in hierarchical-VQ-VAE/HVQVAE/architecture.py. <br>